 Traditional Indonesian batik head cloth

-Carrying all your stuff around.
+Carrying all your stuff around and be environmentally fiendly.
 Expertly sewn by our brother-in-law in Yogya

 We know how role-plays and dramas have become integral components of the LOTE curriculum.
 They facilitate the development of oral and aural skills and provide a genuine context in which to explore the language, and kids love them.
 Four different general resource paks are currently available to cater to your specific needs.
 High Schools have larger clothes size, but no "Fron Kancil to Kartini" books.